if-paul-then/BlenderVSEGenerativeMediaBridge/impl_plan.md

     3.  **`GMB_PT_addon_preferences`:** Create a `Panel` class for the preferences.
     4.  **Draw Panel:** In the panel's `draw()` method, use `template_list()` to render the `UIList` and also draw the properties of the active item from the list.
     5.  **Registration:** Import and register these UI classes in `__init__.py`.
+- **Testable Outcome:**
+    1. In the addon preferences, a panel titled "Generators" is visible.
+    2. The panel contains an empty list view.
+Below it, "Name" and "YAML Config" fields are visible but greyed out.

 ## [ ] Milestone 1d: Add/Remove Operators